 Tawaki - the Fiordland Crested Penguin

-Tawaki, or Fiordland Crested Penguins Eudyptes pachyrhynchus are the second rarest penguin on the planet (after the Galapagos penguin).
-Only in the southwest corner of New Zealand's South Island can you see these birds.
-They are most accessible along the Lake Moeraki coastline.
+Tawaki, or Fiordland Crested Penguins Eudyptes pachyrhynchus can only be seen in the southwest corner of New Zealand's South Island, most easily along the Lake Moeraki coastline.

-Their total population is estimated at 2,000 pairs with about 10% of these found around Wilderness Lodge Lake Moeraki.
+Their total population is an estimated three thousand pairs.
+Around 10% of them are found around Wilderness Lodge Lake Moeraki.
 While much of their lives is spent navigating the open oceans, they return each year to between July and early December.

-Watching Tawaki penguins on Moeraki's wilderness beaches is a truly special experience, very different to seeing penguins in a zoo or on television.
+Watching Tawaki penguins on Moeraki's wilderness beaches is a truly special wildlife experience.
 These are wild creatures and this is their realm.

-From the Wilderness Lodge walk to Monro Beach, or join a Wilderness Lodge nature guide to several secret, protected sites and watch these delightful birds cross the beach from the Tasman Sea to their rainforest nests.
+From the Wilderness Lodge walk to Monro Beach, or join a Wilderness Lodge nature guide to several protected sites and watch these delightful birds.
 Under a special Conservation Department guiding licence, every breeding season since 1989 we have offered guided trips to view penguins.

-Imagine yourself sitting quietly on a remote beach as penguins emerge from pounding surf, hop across the sand & make their way into the rainforest....
+Imagine yourself sitting quietly on a remote beach as penguins emerge from pounding surf, hop up the beach & make their way into the rainforest....

 In small groups we walk through towering rainforest to the coast and sit quietly by the shore.
-With eggs to incubate and, later in the season, hungry chicks to feed, adult Tawaki use the beaches as thoroughfares between their forest nests and offshore feeding grounds.
-Marvel at their comic antics and 'rockstar' appearance and capture a photograph to remember it all by.
+With eggs to incubate, followed by hungry chicks to feed, Tawaki use the beaches as thoroughfares between their nests and the Tasman Sea.
+Marvel at their comic antics and 'rockstar' appearance and capture that photograph of a lifetime.
 This is wildlife in the truest sense of the word.

 Wilderness Lodge Lake Moeraki is intimately involved in protecting the penguins and works closely with the Department of Conservation.
 Our trips are carefully run with and do everything possible not to disturb these birds.
 In 1994 the Wilderness Lodge ran a successful campaign to establish a Wildlife Refuge to protect penguin colonies from domestic dogs and ever since has patrolled the coast to ensure the area is kept dog-free.
 We also control introduced predators such as rats and stoats (weasel family) and monitor penguin breeding.
 The Wilderness Lodge is the only company licenced act as a guide to certain sensitive sites.